DecadeReverb/strainer-asp-dotnet/README.md

 }
 ```

-With such configuration, requests with `Filters` set to `Author.Name==John_Doe` will tell Strainer to filter to posts with post author name being exactly _"John Doe"_.
+With such configuration, requests with `Filters` set to `Author.Name==John Doe` will tell Strainer to filter to posts with author name being exactly _"John Doe"_.

 Notice how nested property name is not just `Name` but it's constructed using full property path resulting in `Author.Name` (unless explicitly configured).

 ## Custom methods

-In order to add custom sort or filter methods, override appropriate mapping method in your .
+In order to add custom sort or filter methods, use dedicated methods from Strainer module builder.

 #### Custom filter methods